berkeley-gif/coeqwal-website/packages/viz/README.md

 ## Features

 - **DecileBarChart**: Visualize decile data with customizable colors
-- Responsive charts that adapt to container size
 - TypeScript support with comprehensive type definitions
 - Utility functions for data processing and formatting